 - Don't forget to check if your registration has been succesfull befor the end of the registration period.
 How you can find out to which examinations you are registrated please look at bulletpoint "How can I see the exams I am registered for?"

-Dates of the Department of Informatics for examination registration in summer term 2018
+Dates of the Department of Informatics for examination registration in winter term 2019/20

 Courses with midterm or early examination: Special registration dates!